 Nearly all workers in the United States participate in Social Security and have a clear interest in its financial viability.
-Many are aware that financial problems are projected for the program.
-The 2006 OASDI Trustees' report, one of a series published annually, describes the financial viability of Social Security based on a 75-year projection of income and expenses.
-To determine whether Social Security is expected to have income that is reasonably close to the expected cost over the next 75 years, tests of "long-range close actuarial balance" are applied.
+The 2013 OASDI Trustees Report describes the financial viability of Social Security based on a 75-year projection of income and expenses.
+To determine whether Social Security is expected to receive income that is reasonably close to the expected cost over the next 75 years, tests of "long-range close actuarial balance" are applied.
 The failure of the program to pass these tests does not necessarily mean that insolvency is imminent.
-Rather, the tests warn policy-makers that changes are necessary to preserve the long-term financing of the program.
+Rather, the results of these tests warn policymakers that changes are necessary to preserve the long-term financing of the program.

-The 1983 Social Security amendments were enacted to provide a long period of adequate financing, but Congress acknowledged at the time that further attention would be needed in the future.
-It was clear that, even with the changes enacted, the trust fund would be exhausted shortly after the end of the 75-year projection period in 2058.
-Since 1983, the expected date of trust fund exhaustion has grown closer and numerous efforts have been undertaken to provide not just 75-year solvency but also sustainable solvency beyond the 75th year.
-The projected shortfalls in the most recent trustees' report reinforce the need to make further efforts to strengthen and reform the financing of the program for future generations.
+The 1983 Social Security amendments were enacted to provide a long period of adequate financing, but Congress acknowledged at the time that further attention would be needed.
+It was clear then that even after the enacted changes, the trust fund would be exhausted shortly after the end of the 75-year projection period ending in 2058.
+Since 1983, the expected date of trust fund exhaustion has grown closer, and numerous efforts have been undertaken to provide not just 75-year solvency but also sustainable solvency3 beyond the 75th year.
+The projected shortfalls in the